Life in the Adirondacks

-Opening Summer 2017: Something new and exciting is in store for our 60th anniversary!
-The 19,000-square-foot Life in the Adirondacks will be a fully immersive, interactive exploration of the Adirondack Park and its people.
+The 19,000-square-foot Life in the Adirondacks is a fully immersive, interactive exploration of the Adirondack Park and its people.

 This core exhibition will be every visitor’s starting point at the Adirondack Experience and include the following areas: